mit-pdos/secfs-skeleton/README.md

 mechanisms.
-The tests that involve a second client (after "Entering section Second client") will likely cause your client to crash, indicated by a Python backtrace and the error "LookupError: asked to resolve i ((0, False), 0), but i does not exist".
+The tests that involve a second client (after "Entering section Second client") will likely cause your client to crash, indicated by a Python backtrace and the error "LookupError: asked to resolve i ((0, False), 0), but i does not exist" in `./ro-client-with-root.err`.
 This is to be expected with the single-client implementation we provide you with, as the second client does not know of any files, and thus cannot find the file handle `(0, 0)`.

 ## System overview